Federal Direct Loans

 Fill out a Master Promissory Note

 You must complete a Master Promissory Note (MPN) to apply for a loan.
 The MPN is a legally binding agreement to repay your loan to the U.S. Department of Education.
 In most cases, one MPN for the Direct Subsidized and Unsubsidized can be used for loans that you receive over several years of study.
-A new MPN must be filled out each year to apply for the PLUS or GradPLUS loans.
-You can fill out the MPN online at www.studentloans.gov
+You can fill out the MPN online at www.studentloans.gov.

 Federal Direct Loan Counseling